-- All new staff, full time or part time should be appointed in accordance with the current DfE guidelines and requirements of KCSIE, including a check through the Disclosure and Barring Service (DBS), the Barred List, as well as a check of the prohibition list (as of April 2014), prior to confirmation of their appointment.
+• All new staff, full time or part time should be appointed in accordance with the current DfE guidelines and requirements of KCSIE, including a check through the Disclosure and Barring

+Service (DBS), the Barred List (see para 229 KCSIE), as well as a check of the prohibition list (as of April 2014), prior to confirmation of their appointment.
 The school will also be required to check:

-- Verification of identity
+- Verification of identity (birth certificate where possible)

 - Academic and vocational qualifications

 - References including a telephone check

-- o Previous employment history including any gaps in employment
+- Previous employment history including any gaps in employment

 - Health and physical capacity for the job

-- The right to work in the UK - Disqualification from Child Care checks (as appropriate)
+- The right to work in the UK

+- Disqualification from Child Care checks (as appropriate)

+- Oversees Checks (Para 262)

-These checks should also include agency and third-party supply staff.
+These checks should also include agency and third- party supply staff.

-KCSIE is now clear that being subject to a section 128 direction prohibits a person from taking part in the management of an Independent School.
+KCSIE isclear that being subject to a section 128 direction prohibits a person from taking part in the management of an Independent School.
 This should be checked for within the DBS check where 'children's workforce independent schools' is specified in the application for the check.
-The positions considered 'management' are clearly outlined on P34 of KCSIE 2020.
+The positions considered 'management' are clearly outlined in para 237 KCSIE 2021.